(214) 390-7947 (Overseas Callers)

 Accommodation and Meal

 While volunteering as an English teacher in Tanzania, you will stay with a local host family.
-These families are highly respected, educated and have significant experience hosting many satisfied volunteers.
+These families are highly respected, educated, and have significant experience hosting many satisfied volunteers.
 They take their responsibility very seriously and consider your security and comfort their utmost priority.

 Read more about our wonderful Tanzanian host families.

-Free Time and Weekend Exploration
+Program Location, Free Time, and Weekend Exploration

-While improving children’s future by providing them with vital English skills, you will also get a life changing experience travelling in Tanzania.
+While improving children’s future by providing them with vital English skills, you will also get a life-changing experience travelling in Tanzania.
 You will have free time every day to explore the local area of your placement, and weekends will be yours to take longer tours throughout Northern Tanzania, famous around the world for its spectacular scenery and amazing and diverse wildlife.

-Learn about some of the exciting things you can do with your free time while volunteering in Tanzania.
+Learn about some of the exciting things you can do with your free time while volunteering in Tanzania .

-Read more about our commitment to volunteer’s safety.
+Read more about our commitment to volunteers’ safety.

 Take a minute to complete the form and we will be in touch.